syncfusion-content/javascript-docs/js/Diagram/Group.md

 {% endhighlight %}

+The diagram client side event [groupChange](/api/js/ejdiagram#events:groupchange "groupChange") gets triggered when a child is added to or removed from a group.

 ### Group from palette

 Group nodes can be predefined and added to symbol palette.
 You can drop those groups into Diagram, when required.